RISP Data Bytes

 Background

 In 1982, almost all long-term supports and services (LTSS) for people with intellectual and developmental disabilities (IDD) were provided in institutions licensed as Medicaid Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID).
-Beginning in 1982, Medicaid began offering LTSS in Home and Community-Based Services (HCBS) settings.
-These services allow people with IDD to receive services while living in their own homes, with family members, or in group homes or other community settings such as with a host or foster family.
+Medicaid began offering LTSS in Home and Community-Based Services (HCBS) settings in 1982.
+This allows people with IDD to receive services while living in their own homes, with family members, in group homes, or in other community settings such as with a host or foster family.

 Key Finding